betabong/betablog.github.io/source/posts/2009-04-13-metatunnel-1k-demo-as-vs-js.html.md

 ---
 title: "Metatunnel 1k Demo: AS vs. JS"
 link: http://blog.betabong.com/2009/04/13/metatunnel-1k-demo-as-vs-js/
-description:
-post_id: 245
 date: 2009-04-13
-created: 2009/04/13 11:16:17
-created_gmt: 2009/04/13 10:16:17
-post_name: metatunnel-1k-demo-as-vs-js
-post_type: post
 ---

 I did a quick port of a «graphic demo» called [«metatunnel» (created by FRequency).](http://www.pouet.net/prod.php?which=52777) [Paulo Falcão ported this to Javascript](http://demoscene.appjet.net/) using canvas.
 To make the set complete I ported Paulos JS version to Actionscript, just quick'n'dirty.
-Click on it to start the animation: [swfobj src="post_type: post
+Click on it to start the animation: [swfobj src="---
----

 /uploads/flash/MetaTunnel.swf" width="128" height="128"]  Here's the code: